Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 .. code:: json

-   {"filter": {"q" : "Foo"}}
+   {"filter": {"text" : "Foo"}}

-We generally use the "q" filter for a quick search query.
+We generally use the "text" filter for a quick search query.
 We also want to filter artists by their album genres.
 We can implement this in our "Artist" entity in by overriding the "filter" method:

 .. code:: php

+  /**
+   * This function returns the columns to search when using the "text" filter.
+   */
+  public static function textFilterColumns() {
+    return ['name'];
+  }

 	/**
 	 * Defines JMAP filters